jcholewa/Northcoders-News/README.md

 ## Northcoders News

 This project uses endpoints that serve data about fake news articles, topics, users and article comments.
-You find it hosted on Heroku here: https://limitless-lake-47369.herokuapp.com/.
+You can find it hosted on Heroku here: https://limitless-lake-47369.herokuapp.com/.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.